FAQs about attending services in church

 What do you do during Sunday services?

 The 8.00am service is a traditional service, pretty quiet, without hymns.
-It is read ‘straight from the book’, with two Bible readings, a sermon, and Holy Communion (wafers and wine).
-The 9.00am service is a little less formal.
-We have hymns, Bible readings, a sermon, prayers and Holy Communion (bread and wine – which children are welcome to receive).
+It is read ‘straight from the book’, with two Bible readings, a sermon, and Holy Communion (wafers and wine – which children are welcome to receive).
+The 9.15am service is a little less formal.
+We have hymns, Bible readings, a sermon, prayers and Holy Communion (wafers and wine – which children are welcome to receive).

 What is the music like?

-There is a bit of a mix of music at St. Andrew’s.
 We have an excellent organist and a choir, so we do draw on ‘traditional church music’ quite a lot, through hymns and anthems.
-However, we also have a contemporary music group that plays more modern hymns/songs on occasion.

 Can I vape or smoke in church?